woodpecker-ci/woodpecker/docs/docs/20-usage/25-multi-pipeline.md

 Dependencies between pipelines can be set with the `depends_on` element.
 A pipeline doesn't execute until all of its dependencies finished successfully.

 The name for a `depends_on` entry is the filename without the path, leading dots and without the file extension `.yml`.
-If the project config for example uses `.woodpecker/` as path for ci files with a file named `.woodpecker/.lint.yml` the corresponding `depends_on` entry would be `lint`.
+If the project config for example uses `.woodpecker/` as path for CI files with a file named `.woodpecker/.lint.yml` the corresponding `depends_on` entry would be `lint`.

 ```diff
 pipeline: